Help for elderly and disabled consumers seeking support to access services

 Easier to follow bills and contracts.
 You can ask for accessible formats such as large print or braille.

 Free post for blind and visually impaired people.
 You can send books and letters in braille, large print or audio, and mobility aids such as white canes, first class and free of charge.
 Packages must be unsealed, marked ‘Articles for the Blind’, and show a return address.
+This service is available only on items specific to those with sight loss, for example Braille products and other specialist items.
 Visit www.royalmail.com/personal/uk-delivery/articles-for-the-blind

 Special assistance.
 If you have an impairment, disability or a relevant medical need, you can ask your water company to include you on their Special Assistance Register.
 This offers a range of services to meet particular needs.